snail perched on a stack of coins

 • Look for security features in all denominations (except $1 and $2 dollar bills).
 The list of security features included on $5, $10, $20, $50, or $100 can all be found in step 3 on the wikiHow article page, as can more detail about each of the recommended steps and photos that could enhance your employee training materials.

-If you do fall victim to a scammer and end up with counterfeit money, you should hand it into the U.S. Department of Homeland Security.
+If you do fall victim to a scammer and end up with counterfeit money, you should hand it over to the U.S. Department of Homeland Security.
 When you hand in the counterfeit note, fill out the Department of Homeland Security’s Counterfeit Note Report at http://www.secretservice.gov/forms/ssf1604.pdf.

 Once a note is handed in with this form, it is considered counterfeit unless proven otherwise.
 Unfortunately, if you do receive counterfeit currency, you will not be reimbursed for handing it in, so you need to ensure that your team is up to date on best practices for spotting counterfeit money.